-Multi-Layer Protection -- the multiple layers of bitumen and bitumen saturated "felts" make a watertight barrier capable of providing many years of reliable protection from the elements
+Multi-Layer Protection -- the multiple layers of bitumen and bitumen saturated "felts" make a water-resistant barrier capable of providing many years of reliable protection from the elements

 Thermal Performance -- Built-up roofing systems exhibit exceptional resistance to the conduction of heat between the exterior and interior of a building, resulting in noticeable reductions in heating and cooling costs.